-Over the summer, my youngest daughter turned 4.
-For her birthday party, as I do with each of my kids, I let her choose a fun theme for their birthday.
+For my daughter’s birthday, as I do with each of my kids, I let her choose a fun theme for their party.
 This year she chose Rainbows!
 It’s the perfect theme for a party.
-There are so many great ideas for decorating the party, games to play, and treats to eat.
+There are so many great ideas for decorating a Rainbow Birthday Party with games to play and treats to eat.
 Keep reading to see all the fun we had with rainbows.

 Decorations for a Rainbow Birthday Party: